 Insurance companies are so aggressive that they sometimes contact individuals injured in a trucking accident right after an accident and before people have had a chance to even consult with an attorney or obtain any medical diagnosis so they know the full extent of their injuries.
 By offering accident victims anywhere from a few hundred to a few thousand dollars, the insurance adjusters cajole individuals to sign a general release thereby forfeiting their right to sue forever.
 Be wary of this practice and do not fall victim to this predatory practice.

-Frekhtman & Associates represent victims of trucking accidents including within New York City (NYC).
-Our Law Firm represents individuals who have been injured due to the negligence of Garbage Truck, Jackknife Truck, Bucket Truck and 18 Wheeler Truck drivers and trucking companies.
+Frekhtman & Associates represent victims of trucking accidents including Bronx, Brooklyn, Queens, New York City (NYC).
+Our Law Firm represents individuals who have been injured due to the negligence of Garbage Truck, Delivery or Box Trucks, Jackknife Truck, Bucket Truck and 18 Wheeler Truck drivers and trucking companies.